nicolaferraro/spring-boot-camel-config/README.md

 configured through a property named `quickstart.recipients` in the `src/main/resources/application.properties` file.
 The property can be overridden using a Kubernetes ConfigMap object.
-As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed in the namespace, an application-context refresh will be triggered and the logs will reflect the new configuration.
+As soon as a ConfigMap named `camel-config` (containing a property named `application.properties`) is created or changed in the namespace, an application-context refresh event will be triggered and the logs will reflect the new configuration.
  A sample `ConfigMap` (`sample-configmap.yml`) is contained in this repository (it changes the configuration to use all available endpoints in the `recipientList`).

 The quickstart will run on Openshift using a `ServiceAccount` named `qs-camel-config`, with the `view` role granted.